ESA Updates Related to COVID-19

 All in-person ESA Branch meetings planned for 2020 were canceled or postponed due to the impacts of the coronavirus.
 All registrants will receive a full refund.
 Read more on specific Branch meeting cancellations and postponements.

 ESA's International Branch held its Virtual Symposium as scheduled from April 27-29.
 The International Branch reopened submissions to its symposium to allow poster submissions from members who were unable to present at the in-person Branch meetings this year; ESA is grateful to the International Branch for its flexibility.

-How will the Linnaean Games competition move forward this year, since no competitions were held at the Branch level?
+How will the Entomology Games competition move forward this year, since no competitions were held at the Branch level?

 Will ESA's leadership and elections be affected by the pandemic?

 The rotation of Branch officers is unaffected by the canceled and postponed Branch meetings.
 Each Branch has held a business meeting webinar to inform members about Branch business and to transition to the next set of leaders.

-At the national level, the Society will hold its elections this summer as it usually does, and elected leaders’ terms will not change.
+At the national level, the Society is holding its elections this summer as it usually does, and elected leaders' terms will not change.
 The deadline to renew membership in order to vote in the summer elections was July 1.
 Voting opened on July 20 and closes August 19.
 See the candidates ESA's 2020-2021 Elections and instructions for voting.